jacobkap/asciiSetupReader/README.md

 Introduction to asciiSetupReader
 ================================

-Some datasets are only available in fixed-width delimited (this means the each row has the same number of characters) text files (.txt) that have an SPSS setup file (.sps) that tells the SPSS software how to read in the data.
+Some data sets are only available in fixed-width delimited (this means the each row has the same number of characters) text files (.txt) that have an SPSS setup file (.sps) that tells the SPSS software how to read in the data.
 This package allows R to read in this type of data by